Last updated on 10th May 2023

 If flexible working is one of the dominant trends in the world of work, then automation and AI is undoubtedly the other.

 Understandably, there’s a great deal of concern about how automation might impact human workforces.

-But there are a number of ways automation can massively help your human workers, freeing them up to focus on tasks and responsibilities that require a more human touch – and adding much greater value to the organisation as a whole.
+But there are a number of ways automation can massively help human workers, freeing them up to focus on tasks and responsibilities that require a more human touch – boosting team efficiency and adding much greater value to the organisation as a whole.

 Make no mistake – the limitations that have historically existed around AI have either been ironed out or are in the process.
 For example, just check out how Google Assistant is able to actually call a local business and make an appointment…

 But how to go about doing this?
 First, question how your people spend their time; what’s productive and what could be switched out/automated?

 Keep an eye on the ever-changing field of AI and machine learning because new things are possible all the time.